NorESMhub/NorESM/doc/data/cmip6_data.rst

 DECK contributions
 ^^^^^^^^^^^^^^^^^^
-NorESM2 contributions to CMIP Diagnostic, Evaluation and Characterization of Klima (DECK) and CMIP6 historical simulations
+NorESM2 contributions to the CMIP6 Diagnostic, Evaluation and Characterization of Klima (DECK) and CMIP6 historical simulations

 .. list-table::
    :widths: 25 35 40